 And then there is the relatively new fictionalised biography.

 Whichever way you look it, it’s where an author takes real events and real people and makes up stuff about what they said and did to make a story.
 I love this sub-genre.
 When done well, it can provide insights into a time and place or a much-loved person that would be impossible to know otherwise, due to the sparsity of primary sources (think Hilary Mantel, Robert Graves, Philippa Gregory).

-Historical facts are not static; they have always been open to manipulation.
-Revisionism and re-interpretation is a natural human process.
+Revisionism and re-interpretation are a natural human process.
 We all adjust our personal stories as new evidence comes to light and as experience and maturity enhance our ability to see beyond our own biases and prejudices.

 Which brings me to the massive disappointment I feel, when this story telling process fails to work it’s magic over me.